ArmandPhilippot/apeu/README.md

 To access the page in your browser, you need to remove the prefix from the slug.
 For example, the existing `src/pages/_dev_design-system` folder can be accessed in your browser with the following url `http://localhost:4321/design-system`.

-### Component stories
+### Stories

 Currently, it is not possible to use [Storybook with Astro](https://github.com/storybookjs/storybook/issues/18356).
 So I added an Astro integration to be able to test the components in isolation.
 This is not a Storybook replacement: you can't play with props, dynamically generate a table of available props, etc.

-To create stories for your components, use the following structure:
+To create stories for your components or views, use the following structure:

 ```text
 /src/components